fragglet/tumba/README.md

 * **Okay, how do I create a share?** A list of directories to share is given on the command line.
-The included systemd service file automatically shares all directories found in `/var/rumba`, so you just need to create a subdirectory there and restart the server.
+The included systemd service file automatically shares all directories found in `/var/tumba`, so you just need to create a subdirectory there and restart the server.

 * **I can't find the server, what's wrong?** You also need to run a NetBIOS name server (`nmbd`).
-Rumba doesn't have one of its own yet, but you can use the Samba one.
+Tumba doesn't have one of its own yet, but you can use the Samba one.
 Install the Samba suite and then disable its SMB server, eg.
   `sudo systemctl disable --now smbd` and the server should appear (it will be mistakenly labeled as a Samba server in the server description).

-* **My share is read-only, how do I make it read/write?** You can do this using the `chmod` command, eg. `chmod o+w /var/rumba/myshare`
+* **My share is read-only, how do I make it read/write?** You can do this using the `chmod` command, eg. `chmod o+w /var/tumba/myshare`

-* **Why can't I connect from a public IP address?** Since there is no support for password authentication, Rumba by default only allows connections either from localhost (127.0.0.1) or from IPs in
+* **Why can't I connect from a public IP address?** Since there is no support for password authentication, Tumba by default only allows connections either from localhost (127.0.0.1) or from IPs in
   [RFC 1918](https://datatracker.ietf.org/doc/html/rfc1918) private ranges.
   You can specify the `-a` command line argument to open connections from all